Abaújvár: Highways and roads

-There is a very poor road infrastructure to and from Abaújvár.
+There is a poor road infrastructure to and from Abaújvár.
 Providing you are traveling Abaújvár from Budapest / Miskolc, Hungary, or going south from Kassa (Košice), the best way is take Highway E79 / E71 to Hidasnémeti.
 The town of Hidasnémeti is only 4 km south of the Slovak – Hungarian state border.
-This part of the highway is in reasonably good shape.
 From Hidasnémeti you will need to travel east towards Gönc, Hungary, and then 3 km past the town take a left turn though Szujta to Abaújvár.
 There are other mountain and country roads from the south, east, and north; however, it is not advisable to travel them over the winter season.
 The closest gas station to Abaújvár is in Gönc, Hungary, and there are two gas stations across the border in Kechnec, Slovakia.
 Local bus service is slow and limited; however, it provides an interesting experience for a one-time visitor.

 Rail system

 There is a major international train artery through Hidasnémeti.
-The InterCity is a pleasant and considerably clean train service.